psyfix/Offensive-Security-Notes/Application Security/Containers.md

 - Ensures that services within nodes can communicate with each other and with other services in other nodes.
 - Controls network flow between the cluster.
 - Essentially a router.
-- Network policies or NACLs are assigned on the
+- Network policies or NACLs are assigned on the kubectl level in a YAML file and sent to the ETCD server.
+They are then assigned in deployment YAML files and assigned to a namespace and label attached to a pod.

 Namespace
 - A virtual segmentation of pods.
 Esenntially like a VLAN